 We like those who are similar to us, give us complements, and cooperate with us toward common goals.
 So how do you apply that when it comes to talking about YOU….

 Well, you need to get personal.
 And help your customers feel connected to you.

-Health, Chip and Dan.
+- Health, Chip and Dan.
 2010.
 Made to Stick.
-A great book that teaches you how to better communicate ideas, on the basic of the S.U.C.C.E.S. framework: in order to make an idea sticky, it has to be simple, unexpected, concrete, credible, emotional, and tell a story.
+A solid book that teaches you how to better communicate ideas, on the basic of the S.U.C.C.E.S. framework: in order to make an idea sticky, it has to be simple, unexpected, concrete, credible, emotional, and tell a story.

 - Freytag’s pyramid.
 German novelist saw common patterns in the plots of stories and novels and developed a diagram to analyze them.
 See this quick example of Freytag’s principles applied to the movie TAKEN.